 What BACP Accreditation Means and Why It Matters Right Now

-This short post is intended to clarify one part of that picture: what professional accreditation means, what it does not mean, and how it might be useful when choosing a therapist.
+This article explains one part of that landscape.
+What professional accreditation means, what it does not mean, and how it may help when making decisions about therapy.

 Two adjoining building façades in contrasting neutral tones, suggesting clarity and distinction.